 Lessons Learned from Hurricane Florence – The Importance of a Small Business Disaster Recovery Plan

-No business, no matter its size nor the industry it’s in, is immune to the risk of a disaster.
-Whether you're facing a storm, flood, fire, server failure, data breach or some other disaster, your ability (or lack of) to recover quickly will affect your business's bottom line — and that of your employees, customers, vendors and suppliers.
+No business, no matter its size or the industry it’s in, is immune to the risk of a disaster.
+Whether you're facing a storm, flood, fire, server failure, data breach, or some other disaster, your ability (or lack of) to recover quickly will affect your business's bottom line — and that of your employees, customers, vendors and suppliers.

 FEMA estimates that nearly half of small businesses facing a disaster never reopen their doors.
 Knowing what to do in an emergency will help you spring into action so you can resume serving your customers and community.

 Some of the key considerations include:

 1. What events pose a disaster risk to your business and how likely is each of them to occur?

 2. Who will be on your recovery team and what are their roles and responsibilities?

 3. What impact would a disaster have on your business?
 (For example, lost revenue, additional expense, unhappy customers, etc.)

 4. Where will you temporarily relocate your business as a result of the emergency?

 5. How will you communicate (internally and externally) during a disaster?
 Do you have emergency contact info readily accessible and multiple methods of communication available?